-Assignments for the benefit of creditors are state court-overseen liquidation proceedings, typically for businesses, but they can also be used for individuals.
+Assignments for the benefit of creditors are state court overseen liquidation proceedings, typically for businesses, but they can also be used for individuals.
 In this type of proceeding, pursuant to state statutory law, the “assignor” assigns the assignor’s non-exempt assets to an “assignee,” a fiduciary.
-The assignee is to, among other things, account for and liquidate the assignor’s assigned assets, and distribute the proceeds, for the benefit of the assignor’s creditors.
+The assignee is to account for and liquidate the assignor’s assigned assets and distribute the proceeds, for the benefit of the assignor’s creditors.

 When it comes to the liquidation of assets, as a general rule, the assignee will assemble the assignor's assets.
 Assets are liquidated either in bulk or piecemeal through private or public sales, depending on which method is expected to yield the highest recovery.

 Assignments for the benefit of creditors are similar to Chapter 7 cases in that debtors in Chapter 7 cases surrender certain assets to Chapter 7 trustees for liquidation, while in assignments assignors assign assets to assignees for liquidation.
 Similarly, in each case, there is a fiduciary who is overseen by a court and whose conduct is intended to ultimately benefit creditors.